Basic Performance Limits and Tradeoffs in Energy Harvesting Sensor Nodes with Finite Data and Energy Storage: Achieving Maximum Utility With a Finite-Battery Constraint

 We give a brief sketch of the proof, details of which can be found in Appendix~\ref{app:prop2}.
 Our proof is constructive as we show a strategy that achieves the asymptotic convergence rates given in Theorem~\ref{th:quaddecay}.
 Our scheme is motivated by the buffer control strategy introduced in~\cite{Tse93Allerton} to achieve the near-optimal distortion for variable rate lossy compression.
-Consider the allocation scheme ${\mathcal{B}}$ in which

-for some $\delta^\mathcal{B}>0$.
+Consider the allocation scheme ${\mathcal{B}}$ in which { } for some $\delta^\mathcal{B}>0$.
 As shown in Fig.~\ref{fig:utility_curve}, the instantaneous utility associated with Scheme ${\mathcal{B}}$ alternates between $U^-$ and $U^+$, depending on the battery state.
 By choosing $\delta_{1}^\mathcal{B}=\beta\bar\sigma_r^2\frac{\log M}{M}$ for some $\beta\geq2$, we show that long-term maximum utility $U(\mu)$ can be achieved asymptotically while achieving decay, as a polynomial of arbitrarily high order, for the battery discharge probability.
-We note that the while the order of the polynomial decay $\beta$ can be made arbitrarily large, it comes at the expense of slower convergence (by some constant factor) to the maximum utility function.
+We note that while the order of the polynomial decay $\beta$ can be made arbitrarily large, it comes at the expense of slower convergence (by some constant factor) to the maximum utility.

 Here, we illustrated that with a simple scheme, it is possible to achieve desirable scaling laws for the performance of a given task, under the assumption that the asymptotic moment generating function of the replenishment process exists.
 To illustrate the theorem we consider a specific example.